Smith scores twice as Knights defeat Blackhawks

 Smith scored again coming through the slot at 8:14 to make it 4-1.
 The Blackhawks got off to a slow start, getting one shot on goal over the final 13 minutes of the scoreless first period.

-Chicago hit the post twice in the first 2:22 of the second, but couldn't get one by Lehner, even after his left skate blade broke off and he was forced to make an off-balance save.
+Chicago hit the post twice in the first 2:22 of the second but couldn't get one past Lehner, even after his left skate blade broke off and he was forced to make an off-balance save.
 Lehner's blade fell off again during a Chicago power play later in the second period, forcing him to wait for a stoppage in play to make the repair.

 Golden Knights forward Max Pacioretty returned after missing the round-robin games with a minor injury.
 Pacioretty, who led Vegas with 32 goals and 66 points during the regular season, played 18:08. --Field Level Media